 At the Institute, he is studying key molecules that cancer cells become dependent on for altered metabolism.
 Understanding the role of molecules that regulate tumor metabolism could lead to new targets for drugs.
 “The environment at the Institute provides extensive collaborations between researchers and clinicians,” he says.
 “This is very important for both focusing my research efforts and for translating the research to help aid and direct cancer treatment.”

 As someone who grew up in rural China where care was very limited Dr. Junbao Yang approaches his scientific work with a unique perspective.
 His goals are to improve cancer treatments through the exploration of the body’s natural immune-fighting mechanisms.

 “The future of cancer treatment lies in immunotherapy,” he says.
 “Immune cells are cancer-specific, self-directed, self-renewed and have memory to prevent cancer recurrence.
 The challenge is how to find them.”

 Dr. Yang received a medical degree from Shanghai Medical College Fudan University, before moving to Canada to earn a doctoral degree from the University of Saskatchewan, Saskatoon.
 His research now focuses on targeted tumor immunotherapy.
 Immunotherapies that help the immune system function properly in order to fight off cancer have emerged as a promising approach to the disease.
 Dr. Yang is looking at T-cells, the immune system’s cells that kill cancer.
 He plans to identify protein targets on tumors that are recognized by tumor-specific T-cells.
-“In the era of cancer immunotherapy, the John Wayne Cancer Institute provides an outstanding opportunity for immunologists like me to apply our expertise in developing a cure for cancer.”
+“In the era of cancer immunotherapy, the Saint John’s Cancer Institute provides an outstanding opportunity for immunologists like me to apply our expertise in developing a cure for cancer.”

 VENKATA MAHIDHAR YENUGONDA, PHD